sandboxie-plus/sandboxie-docs/Content/IsBlockCapture.md

 # Is Block Capture

 _IsBlockCapture_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
-If enabled it will prevent sandboxed processes from accessing the images of the window outside the sandbox.
+If enabled, it will prevent sandboxed processes from accessing the images of the window outside the sandbox.
 For example:
 ```
    .
    .